Aphellirus/devops-react-app/README.md

 ## Prerequisites

-Here are the prerequisites required for this tutorial.
+Here are the prerequisites required for this project:
 - [React](https://reactjs.org/)
 - [Docker](https://www.docker.com/)